-- Paint (we like washable paint)
+- Paint in several colors (we like the convenience of washable paint)

 - Small bowls for paint